Assassination of Taha Carım: Background

 The fatal attack on Carım took place two years after the assassination of a Turkish ambassador to Austria, Daniş Tunalıgil and assassination of a Turkish ambassador to France, Ismail Erez by the Armenian militant organization Justice Commandos of the Armenian Genocide (JCAG).
 Taha Carım was serving as an Ambassador to the Holy See since 2 November 1973.
 He was already threatened to be killed by Armenian militant groups in March 1977.
 Due to earlier attacks on Turkish diplomats resulting in death, the Turkish Ministry of Foreign Affairs decided to send security personnel to Turkish diplomatic missions abroad.
 Some time later, Ambassador Carım requested the Italian police to lift the security service.
 Instead, he began to carry a pistol to protect himself.

-The attack
+Assassination

 Carım was returning to his residence, and was shot by two unidentified gunmen from front and back having no chance of resistance.
 The responsibility was claimed by JCAG.